pyRTX.core.utils_rt

 get_orthogonal(v)

-Generate a unit vector orthogonal to the input vector using randomization.
+Generate a unit vector orthogonal to the input vector.

 get_surface_normals(V, F)